Epigenetics: The Impact of Environment on Gene Expression

 Epi- is a prefix taken from Greek that means “upon, at, by, near, over, on top of, toward, against, among.”

-Epigenetics are the factors that bathe our genes and prompt them to express negatively or positively.
-This contributes to all known dysfunctions.
+Epigenetics are the factors that bathe our genes and prompt them to express negatively or positively, turning them “on” or “off”, up or down.
+This expression contributes to all known dysfunctions.

 And while this common metaphor makes the relationship between the genome and epigenome clear, I recognize that it’s also not one that many of us in the health and healing professions feel comfortable using.
 That’s why I prefer the analogy of the butterfly effect.